xabbu42/Master/arbeit.md

 $t_i$ is not necessary in $\bar{t_i}$).
 \End{lcorollary}

+The last corollary gives us a close relationship between prehistoric relations in G3lp and occurrences of terms in $(⊃ :)$ rules.
+But it does not differentate between the two variants $(⊃ :)_c$ and $(⊃ :)_t$ used for introducing elements from $CS$ and input formulas $t:A$ in the proven sequent itself.
+It is therefore necessary to expand the definition of self-referentiality as follows:

 \Begin{definition}[Inputs]
 The *inputs* $IN$ of a G3lp proof are all LP formulas which are the principal formula of a $(⊃ :)_t$ or $(⊃ :)_c$ rule.